Thursday, May 4, 2017

 Just the fact that I'm running at all is a miracle and the fact that I continue to run and train and strive for my optimal level of health and fitness is a miracle.

 It's a miracle that 10 years ago I did not let a diagnosis define or defy me.
 It's a miracle I found my way to Dr. Ryan J. Means, a healer chiropractor who helped me recover from that serious knee injury in December of 2014, turned me onto the work of Dr. Joe Dispenza and reminded me to set goals not limits.
-It was a miracle that I found my way to Jeffrey Spratt, MT and that together we continue to celebrate healing and embrace the gift of running in my life.
+It was a miracle that I found the courage to start and not quit before the miracle happened!

 To be continued....